lakesareadesign/multi.pass/content/themes_genesis/brunch-pro/README.txt

 === Changelog ===

+= 2.1.1 =

+Removed Simmer from recommended plugins.

+= 2.1.0 =

+This release changes the way the archive grid settings work by introducing a checkbox to enable or disable it on the Genesis blog page template.
+It also updates TGMPA to the latest stable version (2.6.1).

 = 2.0.1 =

 This release fixes a few bugs that found their way in during the 2.0.0 development cycle.
 The following items have been fixed: